vitthalss/spring-boot-hazelcast-demo/README.md

-# Spring Boot Hazelcast Demo
+# sring-boot-hazelcast-demo

-Demo application to showcase Spring Boot's Hazelcast support.
+The demo application to showcase spring boot's hazelcast support.